 HVAC System Enhancements

-If you’re not sure where to begin, a diy home energy audit can flag drafts, weak insulation, and appliance settings so you can target the best first steps.
+Qualifying 2025 heat pumps and heat-pump water heaters used a separate 30% calculation with a $2,000 annual limit, and unlike most other categories, eligible onsite preparation, assembly, and original-installation labor could count toward it.
+If you’re not sure where to begin at all, a DIY home energy audit can flag drafts, weak insulation, and appliance settings so you can target the best first steps.

 Residential Clean Energy Upgrades